-Our vision of gladiators is one influenced in part by Ridley Scott's 2000 movie, but also by our current perceptions of trim, yoked athletes.
-Their training was intense and they were certainly fit, but gladiators were probably heavyset.
+Our vision of gladiators is one influenced in part by the 2000 movie, but also by our current perceptions of yoked, trim athletes.
+Their training was intense and they were certainly fit, but gladiators probably were heavyset.

 Having a bit of a gut was practical, though.
 A layer of subcutaneous fat dampened sword blows, protecting blood vessels, nerves, and vital organs so gladiators could keep fighting.
 Who knew carb-loading was so handy?

 Why don’t we test out a gladiator’s provisions for ourselves?
 I found a recipe for barley polenta, Italian-style, taken from the pages of Pliny the Elder’s magnum opus Naturalis historia (Natural History).
 It’s made from barley, flaxseed, coriander seed, millet, and salt.
 Finally salt, not garum!

 Quocumque autem genere praeparato vicenis hordei libris ternas seminis lini et coriandri selibram salisque acetabulum, torrentes omnia ante, miscent in mola… italia sine perfusione tostum in subtilem farinam molit, isdem additis atque etiam milio.

 But whatever the mode of preparation adopted, the proportions are always twenty pounds of barley to three pounds of linseed, half a pound of coriander, and fifteen drachmæ of salt: the ingredients are first parched, and then ground in the mill… In Italy, the barley is parched without being steeped in water, and then ground to a fine meal, with the addition of the ingredients already mentioned, and some millet as well.